CEGIS Research Plan 2013-2018

 The National Map

-The goal of the project "Building Ontology for The National Map" is to specify geospatial feature semantics for richer data models.
-New data models and associated knowledge organization systems for The National Map can translate traditional topographic information into a flexible spatiotemporal knowledge base that can serve many different application areas.
+The goal of the project "Building Ontology for The National Map" is to specify geospatial feature semantics for the Resource Description Framework (RDF) data model with the objective to translate traditional topographic information into a flexible spatiotemporal knowledge base to serve many different application areas.

 Constructing Ontologies from The National Map Triples